Event-based Facial Keypoint Alignment via Cross-Modal Fusion Attention and Self-Supervised Multi-Event Representation Learning: Experiments

 Our models are implemented in PyTorch and trained on an NVIDIA A6000 Ada GPU with 48GB of memory.
 For the SSMER-based event backbone, we employ SGD with a momentum of 0.9, a batch size of 128, a learning rate of 0.05, and train for 200 epochs.
 For the CMFA-based facial keypoint alignment fine-tuning, we use Adam with a batch size of 64, a learning rate of $1\times10^{-3}$, and train for 200 epochs.
 The loss function is a normalized L2 loss.
 We evaluate performance using normalized mean error (NME), failure rate (FR), and area under the curve (AUC), setting a threshold of 0.1 for FR and AUC.
 For NME normalization, E-WFLW-V uses the inter-ocular distance which is the distance between the outer corners of the eyes, while E-SIE uses the inter-pupil distance which is the distance between pupil centers.
+The detailed architecture and learning configuration of SSMER and CMFA are summarized in Table~\ref{tab:param}, which lists the module components, parameter counts, and training status (trainable or frozen).
+During SSMER pre-training, only the event backbone is optimized to learn event representations.
+During CMFA fine-tuning, the event backbone, CMFA module, and alignment head are updated, while the RGB backbone remains frozen.
+We utilize the RGB modality as an auxiliary guide that provides rich spatial information.
+Since the RGB backbone is already well-initialized with robust spatial features, updating it simultaneously with the event network might dilute these learned representations.
+Instead, by keeping the parameters frozen, we can leverage the abundant spatial information more effectively, ensuring it acts as a stable reference for cross-modal alignment.
+To illustrate the training and validation responses of our framework, we provide the learning curves in Fig.~\ref{fig:curve}.
+The left plot shows the step loss and average loss during SSMER pre-training, demonstrating stable convergence of the event backbone learning.
+The right plot presents the training loss and validation NME during CMFA fine-tuning, confirming consistent optimization behavior during cross-modal alignment training.